brodyck/ata-provserver-rpi/README.md

 5. ATA reboots and checks for http://http://192.168.1.1/gs/cfg.xml which sets its config/firmware server to https://whatever.ca/prov
 6. Once ATA is plugged into a DHCP server without Option 160, it checks https://whatever.ca/prov
 <br/>

-Assumes you're in the default /home directory of a stock Raspbian installation, /home/pi.
+Note: Assumes you're in the default /home directory of a stock Raspbian installation, /home/pi.
 <br/>

 **Uses these two programs within docker:**